Find out about how stents can relieve symptoms caused by advanced pancreatic cancer.

-One way of relieving this is to have a stent put in to keep the duodenum open.
-This should give give you relief from being sick, and so you might feel like eating again.
+A stent might help to keep the duodenum open.
+This should give you relief from being sick, and so you might feel like eating again.

 Your doctor may put a stent into the bile duct at the same time as the duodenum.